Fire Department History

 To accompany the 1911 pumper, the city purchased a second American LaFrance engine in 1927, aptly named Engine 2.
 The City of Grants Pass probably did not realize their hefty investment of $13,500 would put in 48 years of service.
 Shipped from El Mira New York in 1927, the American LaFrance was a thing of beauty to the men who stood by to watch it arrive in the apparatus room on southwest "H" street.

-During the late 1980s the Grants Pass firefighters gathered donations of nearly $10,000 to bring the pumper back to it’s original condition.
-Both Engine 1 and Engine 2 are still owned by the City of Grants Pass, and displayed in their fully restored condition at the Parkway Public Safety Center.
+During the late 1980s, the Grants Pass firefighters gathered donations of nearly $10,000 to bring the pumper back to its original condition.
+Both Engine 1 and Engine 2 are still owned by the City of Grants Pass and are displayed in their fully restored condition at the Parkway Public Safety Center.
 Joining the two pumpers is Engine 3, a 1936 Chevy pumper also fully restored.
-It is stored at the Hillcrest Public Safety Center and still used for parades.
+It is stored at the Hillcrest Public Safety Center and is still used for parades.

 Expanding the Staff

 Around the time of the purchase of Engine 2, the first paid firefighters were hired.
 From then on, the department became a combination of paid and volunteer staff.
-During the 1930s, the department began to take a more proactive role in fire prevention and education by providing building inspections which helped prevent the start of fires resulting from faulty wiring, inoperable chimneys and other hazards.
+During the 1930s, the department began to take a more proactive role in fire prevention and education by providing building inspections that helped prevent the start of fires resulting from faulty wiring, inoperable chimneys, and other hazards.

 Combination of Police and Fire Departments

-Today, the City of Grants Pass is protected by 30 full-time firefighters operating from three public safety centers.
-The full-time firefighters are supplemented by 8 student firefighters who are working on degrees through Rogue Community College.
-Grants Pass Fire / Rescue continues to provide fire protection to a growing community of over 34,000 residents.
-Today’s firefighters are well versed in the knowledge of fire science, building construction, emergency medical services, hazardous materials and other specialized training.
-Grants Pass continues to receive the fire protection its citizens asked for in 1891!
+Today, the City of Grants Pass is protected by 26 full-time firefighters operating from three public safety centers.
+The full-time firefighters are supplemented by student firefighters who are working on degrees through Rogue Community College.
+Grants Pass Fire Rescue continues to provide fire protection to a growing community of over 34,000 residents.
+Today's firefighters are committed to serving their community and responding swiftly to whatever they are called for.